rollup/plugins/.github/CONTRIBUTING.md

 ## Submitting code

 Any code change should be submitted as a pull request.
+Our guidelines for Pull Requests:

+- Please fill in our template in its entirety.
+Please don't reformat it or modify it
-The description should explain what the code does and give steps to execute it.
-The pull request should also contain tests.
+- The description should explain what the code does and give steps to execute it
+- The pull request should also contain tests
+- Before submitting your Pull Request, please lint your changes by running `pnpm lint` in the root directory
+- If any checks fail for your Pull Request, please resolve them.
+Always feel free to ask for help if unable to resolve issues with checks

 ## Code review process